Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - If a family invites you to share pan de muerto or hot chocolate, accept graciously.
 Hospitality is core to the holiday.

 - If you bring an offering, marigolds or pan de muerto are appropriate.
-Place them at a public altar, never on a private grave you do not know.
+Place them at a public altar, never on a private grave you don't know.

 What to Eat (Kids Will Love These)